au-research/your-first-step-to-fair-archived/Advocacy in the pandemic/Aims_LearningOutcomes.md

 - Identify key resources to make work immmeditaely OA
 - Understand long term resources/initiatives that have been shown to be crucial
-- Have strategies to advocate sustainably for the long term As part of the orkshop we will discuss ways to:
+- Have strategies to advocate sustainably for the long term

+As part of the workshop we will discuss ways to:
 - Plan an advocacy workshop
 - Decide on your target audience
 - Identify what resources you'll need